Alice’s Restaurant

 Alice went to work recreating it into her version.
 She told me that someone had to fix it.
 The dough was too elastic and would not adhere to the pan.
 Here’s the most amazing part of the story.
 Alice used her grandmother’s biscuit recipe to create her famous dough.
 Once she told me it all made sense.

 There was a slight hint of sweet, and a moistness that will forever make me think of biscuits with butter slathered on top.
-Now Alice was able to easily able to build the crust up to the top of the pan.
+Now Alice was able to easily build the crust up to the top of the pan.
 The recipe was simple, but the secret was a generous amount of butter and olive oil.
 This gave the dough a rich, crumbly, buttery finish.
 She added egg shade to give it a golden color.
 Sorry, no corn meal as many customers have guessed.
 The finished dough was left to proof and cut into dough balls.
 She then, methodically, pressed the dough ball into the round 3-inch-deep pan by hand.

 I made my first Gino’s pizza at her side.
 On that first pizza she had me apply what she termed “love” but were pats of butter on top of the dough.
 If you’re concerned about calories continue reading at your own risk.
 The butter was Alice’s personal touch by request only.
 We purchased all our pizza ingredients from Anichini Bros.
 Quality Meats and Provisions, in business on Wells St since 1920.